A Promising Treatment for Eating Disordersby Rob Sysak, July 5, 2017

 Dr. Knyahnytska is leading an exciting pilot study that involves using deep repetitive transcranial magnetic stimulation (r TMS).
-Users wear a helmet with a coil to target the insula-an area of the brain shown to play a significant role in perception, mood, anxiety and feeding behaviour.
+Users wear a helmet with a coil to target the insula-an area of the brain shown to play a significant role in perception, mood, anxiety, and feeding behaviour.
 The helmet’s design enables CAMH researchers to try rTMS for the first time on people with anorexia nervosa.
+Transcranial magnetic stimulation is more commonly used to treat anxiety and depression, which are regularly linked to eating disorders.
+More information about how this treatment is used to manage depression is over at pacificpsychcenters.com.

 “Our aim is not just to focus on a patient’s body, but more so on the patient’s mind, giving them an opportunity to ease debilitating intrusive thoughts and behaviours that can take over a person’s life,” explained Dr. Knyahnytska.